YMmirsky/ROS_curriculum/README.md

     Computer or virtual machine that is running Ubuntu 18

 Table of Contents
-  1 - ROS Introduction, Installation
+  1 - ROS Introduction, installation and setup

-  2 -
+  2 - Creating and running a package